About the Institute for Emerging Leaders

 • community organizing and change-making

-2024 DUIEL ITINERARY & RELIGIOUS PLURALISM FIELD TRIP
+2024 INSTITUTE ITINERARY & RELIGIOUS PLURALISM FIELD TRIP

-The 2024 Drew Institute for Emerging Leaders (DUIEL) featured nearly two dozen young leaders from diverse backgrounds and tertiary institutions.
-It held from May 29-Jun 9, 2024.
+The 2024 Institute featured nearly two dozen young leaders from diverse tertiary institutions and backgrounds.
+It was held from May 29-Jun 9, 2024.
 Our carefully selected faculty sharpened participants’ capacities in a plethora of areas, including inter-faith and inter-cultural leadership, civil dialogue, and community organizing.

 The program featured the following: